jiewwantan/Real_estate_Investment_with_Airbnb/README.md

 ## A synopsis of findings:

-The output as a result of running the notebook.
+Some of the output visualizations from running the notebook.
+The visualizations shall facilitate the user in her real-estate investment decision making, particular when it comes to using the invested property to generate regular income from Airbnb marketplace.

 [image1]: https://github.com/jiewwantan/Real_estate_Investment_with_Airbnb/blob/master/listing_distribution.png "Listing Distribution"
 ![Listing Distribution][image1]